 We all know that user experience is something which defines the quality of a website, and this is the factor which influences how a user perceives your web-page from the very beginning.
 Website performance (site speed) influences the user experience as much as the ease of use, navigation and personalization.
 So if you want your site to be regularly attended by a great amount of target users, then it’s time to check and improve its performance.

 Website SEO rankings also depend on website loading speed, ‘cause Google takes its performance into consideration.
-Slow loading makes people search less and detracts them from browsing the website, so they leave the web-page and don’t return there anymore.
-So, bad loading speed results in worse conversion, and it is obvious that your task is to avoid it.
+Slow loading makes people search less and detracts them from browsing the website, so they leave the web-page and don’t return there any more.
+So, bad loading speed results in a worse conversion, and it is obvious that your task is to avoid it.

 Today we’ve resolved to discuss a number of tricks which will help you improve your website loading speed and get better ranking in Google.
 Let’s see!

 Before you start to work with your website performance, it’s worth to run site speed diagnosis to determine how fast your website is.
 There are lots of online services which help to test the speed of a website with simplicity, so WordPress Speed Test is the one to help.

 This service allows analyzing how fast your WP website loads, you just enter the website URL and submit it.
 You’ll also have to enter some key data (a brief form where you specify where to send the results), and then run the scanning to get the test results by email.

 The recommended website speed in 2017 is less than 0.8 seconds.
 This is the speed of about 95% of all the websites on the Web, and such websites are considered to be fast.

 When you review your test results, you’ll get a few recommendations on improving its performance.
 For instance:

 – You would probably have to put CSS before blocking JS.
 If it’s impossible to remove all the blocking JS files, move all CSS requests above them.
 Otherwise, these requests won’t be made until the JS completes, and this will add length to the page load.